-The International Admissions (IA), a unit of the Center for International Education (CIE), is your first contact within CIE if you wish to become a student (on F-1 or J-1 visa) at California State University, Long Beach (CSULB).
+International Recruitment (IR), a unit of the Center for International Education (CIE), is your first contact within CIE if you wish to become an international student (on F-1 or J-1 visa) at California State University, Long Beach (CSULB).

 Center for International Education